GeoinformationSystems/weatherstations/README.md

 ### Usage

 The project provides different commands to handle the data.
-Use them with the following syntax:
+Use them with the following syntax (within the projects root folder):

 ```bash
 python /populate_db/manage.py <command> <option>